knetikmedia/knetikcloud-ruby-client/docs/BRERuleEngineExpressionsApi.md

 }

 begin
-  #Get a list of supported expressions to use in conditions or actions.
+  #Get a list of supported expressions to use in conditions or actions
   result = api_instance.get_bre_expressions(opts)
   p result
 rescue KnetikCloudClient::ApiError => e